McKinsey’s calculations forecast that digitalization could act as an opportunity for telecom operators to increase profits by as much as 35%.

 1: Cross-industry alliances

-To keep on the forefront, telecoms are forming alliances with other industries.
+To keep at the forefront, telecoms are forming alliances with other industries

 2: Keeping and finding top talent